 8. Forget About Doing Wedding Souvenirs

-I’ve been to weddings where there were more invited guests than the food served, and there was more than enough souvenirs (aka wedding favours) that you’d wonder whether “na by force” to belong!
+I’ve been to weddings where there were more invited guests than the food served, and there was more than enough souvenirs (aka wedding favours) that you’d wonder whether “is it by force” to belong!

-9. Print Invite Cards on Simple, Cheaper Paper
+9. Print Invite Cards on Simple, Cheaper Paper or Use e-Invites

 Girl, wake up and do the math!
-Would you rather have a rowdy wedding with guests complaining about the tight venue and food that didn’t go round; OR would you be practical and invite less than 100 guests that never want to leave (at the close of the party) because they feel your wedding reception was the most awesome they’ve ever been to?
+Would you rather have a rowdy wedding with guests complaining about the tight venue and food that didn’t go round?
+Or would you be practical and invite less than 100 guests that never want to leave (at the close of the party) because they feel your wedding reception was the most awesome they’ve ever been to?

 - How to Plan a Wow Wedding Reception (on Your Own)

 Just so you know, even the rich people use the above tips (secretly), and they call it “being frugal” or wise at spending, and not being stingy.